Floorp-Projects/Floorp/devtools/docs/user/style_editor/index.rst

   <br/>
   <br/>

-To open the Style Editor choose the "Style Editor" option from the "Web Developer" menu (which is a submenu in the "Tools" menu on the Mac).
-The :doc:`Toolbox <../tools_toolbox/index>` will appear at the bottom of the browser window, with the Style Editor activated:
+To open the Style Editor select the *Style Editor* panel in the Web Developer Tools, accessible from the Browser Tools submenu

 .. image:: style-editor.png
   :class: center